gazjones-0/GhostInAzureWebApp/README.md

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

-Note that if deploying to a basic or lower plan the deployment might fail (it generally does but doesn't always) - the app still appears to work, but I'd recommend that if deployment doesn't succeed, deploy to a standard app service and then downgrade the plan.
-The issue appears to be the amount of time it takes to install all the node modules and run the postinstall script (which gets automatically run during deployment).
+Note that if deploying to a basic or lower plan the deployment might fail (it sometimes does, it sometimes doesn't) - the app still appears to work, but I'd recommend that if deployment doesn't succeed, then either keep re-deploying it until it succeeds or deploy to a standard app service and then downgrade the plan.
+The issue appears to be the amount of time it takes to install all the node modules and run the postinstall script (which gets automatically run during deployment), and I think sometimes the underlying infrastructure gets recycled in the middle of the deployment.

 ### The postinstall.js script